gratzl-dev/kicktipp.com_discord_webhook/readme.md

 ## Missing features:
- - [ ] Real time score tracking
+ - [ ] Webhook message when game is over with results
- - [ ] Support for other kicktipp languages, currently only `.com` is supported
+ - [ ] Webhook message when game is over with leaderboard standings

 ## Project Structure